-Entrepreneurship is challenging, but those who scale through the start-up phases and become successful can look to enjoy fame, profits, and more growth opportunities.
+Entrepreneurship is challenging, but those who scale through the startup phases and become successful can look to enjoy recognition, profits, and more growth opportunities.
 This article brings you 29 facts about entrepreneurship that you should know to inspire your own journey or encourage others.

 #1 - In the United Arab Emirates, the United Kingdom, and Australia, more than 8% of adults involve themselves in entrepreneurial activities1